In what is ostensibly an effort to address the nation’s budgetary woes, Congress is going after the one percent. No, not that one percent

 Americans value wildlife and support conservation measures.
 We spend more than $120 billion yearly pursuing wildlife related recreation.
 The ability to continue to enjoy our unique natural treasures, in addition to this economic benefit, is placed at risk by these cuts.

-A recent poll commissioned by the Endangered Species Coalition found that the majority of Americans support the Endangered Species Act (84%) and believe decisions about whether to remove the Endangered Species Act’s protections should be based on science, not politics (63%).
+commissioned by the Endangered Species Coalition found that the majority of Americans support the Endangered Species Act (84%) and believe decisions about whether to remove the Endangered Species Act’s protections should be based on science, not politics (63%).
 Using funding bills to attack regulations that safeguard our nation’s wildlife is not what the public wants and it’s potentially disastrous for wildlife.